-Cervical cancer in the early stages is often asymptomatic.
+Cervical cancer in the early stages is often asymptomatic, which means there are often no symptoms.
 Some of the most common symptoms that can occur due to cervical cancer include:

 Advanced cervical cancer may have the following symptoms:

 - Weight loss